dvtrung/dl-torch/README.md

 This project provides a codebase for deep learning experiments with Pytorch.

 - [ ] Writing minimal code to set up an experiment
+- [ ] Pytorch or Tensorflow 2.0 as backend with same training flow
 - [ ] Efficient way of logging and analyzing training models
 - [ ] Terminal GUI for tracking experiments
 - [ ] Integration with Google Colab or remote SSH server